ipfs/kubo/docs/experimental-features.md

 Gossipsub is a new, experimental routing protocol for pubsub that should waste less bandwidth than floodsub, the current pubsub protocol.
-It's backwards compatible with floodsub so enabling this feature shouldn't break compatibility with existing IPFS nodes.
+It's backward compatible with floodsub so enabling this feature shouldn't break compatibility with existing IPFS nodes.

 You can enable gossipsub via configuration: